brokengadgets/bgr-hugo/content/mumen-controller/index.md

    - Users have to solder themselves.
 Nothing I'm not used to, but not what I expect from a product at $60
  - No support for analog inputs
    - Though it does support pretty standard analog emulation
-   - and neaT PS5 touchpad emulation!
+   - and neat PS5 touchpad emulation!
 ![Brook P5 Mini front: notice the potting compound on the small chip in the bottom left](/images/brook-front50.webp) ![Brook P5 Mini back: this footprint suggests the small chip is the MCU](/images/brook-back50.webp)

 In the process of making the rust firmware more efficient, I eventually uncovered a messy showstopper: the C++ firmware was running with an unavoidable race condition this whole time and rustc was having no part of it even with extensive coaxing.
 Specifically, the hardware atomics on the ProMicro were only half as wide as needed to write the HID Descriptor table for the Switch Pro Controllers. 😵 Time to change.